Symmetry breaking effects in pion couplings to constituent quark currents: Numerical Results

 where the strong running coupling constant ($\alpha_g^2$) has been incorporated implicitely in $K_F$.
 It will be considered $M_g = 500 $MeV, and the normalization $K_F$ is determined by imposing the renormalization condition \eqref{recondition}.
 It has been shown, in Refs. \cite{PRD-2018a,PRD-2019}, to produce similar numerical values and behavior to a different gluon propagator extracted from Schwinger Dyson equations \cite{SDE} for spacelike meson-constituent quark form factors

 Given that there is an intrinsic ambiguity in defining values for the quark effective masses, results will be shown for different choices of $M_u, M_d$ (and also $M_s$).
-These masses, for the chosen gluon effective propagator, determine $G_{ij}^\xi$ (both $G_{ps}$ and $G_{A}$) numerically, and the different sets of parameters (s.o.p.) are shown in Table \eqref{table:SOP}.
-Sets of parameters $A_1$ and $A_2$ were extracted from \cite{PRD-2021}.
-The third $A_3$ is based in often values found in the literature.
+These masses, for the chosen gluon effective propagator, determine $G_{ij}^\xi$ (both $G^{ps}$ and $G^{A}$) numerically, and the different sets of parameters (s.o.p.) are shown in Table \eqref{table:SOP}.
+In the present work, we consider quark effective masses - sets of parameters $A_1$ and $A_2$ - obtained from a (flavor-dependent) NJL model as presented in \cite{PRD-2021}.
+In NJL-type models there is need to fix chosen observables/quantities to be mass independent and this choice may bring differences in the results, for example in Refs. \cite{CQM-baryon}, being the neutral and charged pion masses chosen to fit the model parameters.
+In the present calculation however, the renormalization condition presented in Eq. \eqref{recondition} is a further "constraint" for the resulting effective action and numerical results.
+The third s.o.p., $A_3$, is based in values often found in the literature.

 \FloatBarrier

 The mixing parameters defined in Eq. \eqref{mesonmix} were calculated at the same kinematical point ($K^2=M_f^2,Q^2=0$) for each of the s.o.p.
 The relative difference from one kinematical point to another is much smaller.
 They are given by